Rukeanu/SQL-1/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please write a SQL statement which returns all possible combinations between `person` and `pizzeria` tables and please set ordering by person identifier and then by pizzeria identifier columns.
-Please take a look at the result sample below.
-Please be aware column's names can be different for you.
+Please write a SQL statement that returns all possible combinations between `person` and `pizzeria` tables, and please set the order of the person identifier columns and then the pizzeria identifier columns.
+Please take a look at the sample result below.
+Please note that the column names may be different for you.

 | person.id | person.name | age | gender | address | pizzeria.id | pizzeria.name | rating |
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |